We can all imagine it: an endless flow of white wooly sheep uniformly leaping over a fence.

 Despite how culturally aware we are of this image, it’s a little baffling to find out there’s no definitive answer for how counting sheep to fall asleep permeated our culture.
 We see it in TV cartoons and comics.
 It’s also become a common to turn of phrase for how to catch some Z’s too.

-According to Mental Floss, the story’s origins began in medieval Britain, where shepherds who used communal grazing land were obligated to keep track of their sheep, thus forcing them to count each one every night before bed.
+According to Mental Floss, some attribute the story’s origins back to medieval Britain, where shepherds who used communal grazing land were obligated to keep track of their sheep, thus forcing them to count each one every night before bed.

-They also mention Disciplina Clericalis, a 12th century Spanish book of fables, which suggests that the act of counting sheep has been a part of Islamic culture for centuries.
-There was a King who had his storyteller tell him one tale every night.
-After a day of taxing royal affairs, he asked the storyteller to tell him more because one wasn’t enough.
+Another possible origin is Disciplina Clericalis, a 12th century Spanish book of fables, which suggests that the act of counting sheep has been a part of Islamic culture for centuries.
+There was a King who had his storyteller tell him one tale every night, and after a day of taxing royal affairs, he asked the storyteller to tell him more because one wasn’t enough.
 The storyteller obliged and shared the story of a countryman who bought 2,000 sheep at the market, but after realizing there was no bridge to bring them home, he found at little boat and planned to transfer them over two at a time, counting as he went to make sure he had his whole flock.

 Classic storytelling is likely to explain how this story has been passed down.
 Even Miguel de Cervantes’s Don Quixote adapts this story, though it substitutes sheep for goats.